paketo-buildpacks/rfcs/text/dependencies/rfcs/0005-dependency-management-phase-two.md

    metadata entries may exist representing different OS target groups.
 If a separate dependency is needed to run on different stacks, this will be enumarated as separate metadata entries.
-2. For each metadata entry, if the `SHA256` and `URI` metadata fields are empty, trigger compilation.
+2. For each metadata entry, if the `checksum` and `uri` metadata fields are empty, trigger compilation.
 This will likely be achieved by using a Github Actions [`matrix strategy`](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs#using-a-matrix-strategy)